nox282/gamemarmerlade_secretjam/README.md

 		- `git checkout ours && git merge ours_copy -X theirs`
 	5. Add new prefabs into desired scene where applicable
 - You can use `git merge --abort` if you need to step back from a merge
+- Push a branch on remote only if necessary using `git push --set-upstream origin branch_name`
 ## Coding (C#)
 - Every class shall extend `MonoBehaviour`, no exceptions.
 - Exposing class attributes to public is totally acceptable.